Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 first address the immediate mobility and safety concerns.

-Initiating constraint-induced movement therapy (CIMT) (option D) is not the most appropriate intervention in this case, as CIMT is typically used to Improve upper extremity function and motor control, which are not the primary concerns reported by the parents.
+Initiating constraint-induced movement therapy (CIMT) (option D) is not the most appropriate intervention in this case, as CIMT is typically used to Boost upper extremity function and motor control, which are not the primary concerns reported by the parents.

 Question: 645